essykings/python-datetime/README.md

 ## Introduction to the python datetime module
-A very important aspect of any program in python is datetime.
-Python provides the datetime module that helps manipulate date and time and represent it in a way users can understand.
-When you talk about datetime,there are various components to it.
+An essential aspect of any program in python is datetime.
+Python provides the datetime module that helps manipulate date and time and represents it in a way users can understand.
+When you talk about datetime, there are various components to it.
 The datetime module consists of the following object types:

 - date -holds the date